ycolagelo/Ontario-Housing-Project/README.md

 # Tech Stack

-- Create a back-end for our app using FastAPI (to create API) and UVicorn (to run a development server)
+## Front end
-- Additionally, for front-end: React, PLotly, and Bootstrap (to enhance the visuals)
+- React, Plotly, Bootstrap

+## Backend
+The backend was created using Python, Pandas, hvplot, PyViz, as well as FastAPI and Uvicorn to serve the data to the front end

 # Sources